Move to CaymanFree Relocation Checklist

 Start with housing and daily life

 Immigration, employment, and documentation matter, but the move only feels successful if the housing decision works.
 Your neighborhood affects school runs, commute time, beach access, grocery convenience, social life, and whether Cayman feels smooth or expensive from day one.
-Grand Cayman is roughly 22 miles long and 8 miles wide at its widest — but traffic, school catchments, and grocery access vary dramatically by area.
+Grand Cayman is compact, but traffic, school logistics, healthcare access, and grocery routines vary dramatically by area.

 • Shortlist Grand Cayman neighborhoods before shortlisting properties — area fit matters more than finishes.